 BBQ ribs are one of my favorite dishes.
-Whether I’m grilling them or smoking them, there’s nothing more satisfying then presenting a beautiful rack of ribs at a grill party or tailgate.
+Whether I’m grilling them or smoking them, there’s nothing more satisfying than presenting a beautiful rack of ribs at a grill party or tailgate.

 This layer of fat that can be found on the underside of the rack.
 While it’s not harmful by any means, it can turn rubbery when cooked and make your meat tough and sometimes even inedible.
 If you’ve ever come across it when having pork spareribs, beef short, or even smoked venison ribs then you’ll know how nasty it can turn.

 In today’s guide I’m going to show you exactly how to remove the membrane from ribs, in 3 easy steps.

 What is the membrane on ribs?

 The membrane is found on most rack of pork and beef ribs from the butcher, and is really easy to spot.
 It’s the layer of silver or white skin found on the underside of the rack.

 This is sometimes referred to as silver skin, and is fairly commonly found on a lot of cuts of meat, particularly pork, lamb and beef.

 There’s nothing abnormal about it, as it’s the protective layer of lining that covers some of the animal’s organs.

-Although completely safe not at all harmful to eat, when this layer of silver skin is cooked it can be unpleasant in taste, and really tough.
-It’s made of elastin which doesn’t break down when cooked so can make your smoked pork ribs really rubbery.
+Although completely safe and not at all harmful to eat, when this layer of silver skin is cooked it can be unpleasant in taste, and really tough.
+It’s comprised of elastin which doesn’t break down when cooked so can make your smoked pork ribs really rubbery.
 Let’s get rid of it.

 How to remove the membrane from ribs

 Here’s a quick video that shows how to remove this sheet from the back of your ribs.
 Pay close attention to how you need to get purchase on the skin before then tearing it off.
 The first bit is always the hardest!

 You will need a dull knife to get to work on the ribs.
 Don’t use anything sharp because it’ll easily pierce or slice the skin, making it much harder to remove.